MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/template-apps-auto-install-tutorial.md

 ---
-title: Automate configuration of template app installation using an Azure function
+title: Automate template app installation with an Azure function
-description: Use a sample application to learn how to install and configure template apps for your customers.
+description: Use a sample application to learn how to automatically install and configure template apps for your customers.
 author: paulinbar
 ms.author: painbar
 ms.topic: tutorial
 ms.service: powerbi
 ms.subservice: powerbi-developer
-ms.date: 11/23/2020
+ms.date: 10/08/2024
 #Customer intent: As an ISV developer, I want to develop a mechanism whereby my customers can click a link that automatically installs and configures a template app that I own.
 ---